How do I choose a great Civil Celebrant?

 You will be required to complete several documents prior to, and at, the ceremony.

 - The “Notice of Intended Marriage” allows a time window to marry between one and 18 months after its completion and lodgement with your chosen Civil Celebrant.
-This “Notice of Intended Marriage” requires production of original documentation confirming both parties’ (i) identity, (ii) date and place of birth and, if applicable, (iii) evidence of the end of any previous marriage/s.
+This “Notice of Intended Marriage” requires production of original documentation confirming both parties’ (i) identity, (ii) date and place of birth and, if applicable, (iii) evidence of the end of the most recent previous marriage/s.
 These required documents are detailed below.
 All subsequent forms are derived from the exact details entered into this initial “Notice of Intended Marriage”.
 This form is best completed in the presence of your chosen Civil Celebrant, who can also serve to witness the signatures.

 - At the end of the ceremony itself, three pre-printed marriage certificates are signed by both parties, their two chosen witnesses and the Celebrant.
 These are then distributed to (i) the couple; (ii) the Registry of Births, Deaths and Marriages and also (iii) the presiding Civil Celebrant.